 If you are unable to renew your license in person because you are temporarily residing outside the state, you can request a license extension for up to 6 months by mailing or faxing an Application for Temporary Extension of Motor Vehicle License (Form 430027) to:

 In most cases, drivers are required to renew their license in person.
 To renew your driver's license, you'll need to complete the following steps:

 - Visit the nearest driver's license station.
 Call ahead to confirm business hours, since smaller locations may not be open Monday through Friday.

 - Complete a vision screening.

-- Take a driving test if your license has been expired for more than one year or was suspended.
+- Take a driving test if your license has been expired for more than 1 year.

 For a full list of license types and fees, visit the DOT's license fee page.